-8.3 Member Responsibilities on Termination Of Certification
+8.3 Organisation Responsibilities on Termination Of Certification

-Planet Mark will inform the Member of the termination of their certification under this Certification Scheme, and the Member will become either a Decertified Member or a Lapsed Member.
+Planet Mark will inform the Organisation of the termination of their certification under this Certification Scheme, and the Property will become either Decertified or Lapsed.

 Lapsed Members and Decertified Members must not use the Certification Mark and must remove all references of being currently Planet Mark certified from their marketing material within 60 days of being notified of the termination of their certification.